-NIAHD offers two courses each summer.
+NIAHD offers two 200-level courses each summer.
 Both courses are offered during both sessions.
 Students choose their preferred course when they apply to the program.

 History 217: Jamestown through the American Revolution

 History 217 begins along the tributaries of the Chesapeake Bay where Virginia Indians, English colonists, and enslaved Africans contended for land and power.
 Throughout the 17th and 18th centuries, interactions among these three groups contributed to colonial politics, religion, society, and culture in Williamsburg and more broadly in Virginia, Britain's largest North American colony.
 After years of colonial rule, American colonists declared independence from England in 1776 and seized victory at Yorktown in 1781.
 What led Virginians and residents of twelve other colonies to declare independence, and how did diverse groups of Americans experience the American Revolution?

 History 218: The American Revolution through the Civil War

 History 218 starts in Yorktown and at the capital city of Richmond where newly independent Americans wrestled with how to construct their society, who would get to participate, and what nationhood and citizenship meant.
 The choices they made--or which were made for them--shaped the social, political, and physical landscape of Virginia and the new nation in the 19th century until sectional cracks burst open in the bloody conflict of the Civil War.
 What led to this deadly reckoning and what are its legacies in Richmond, in Virginia, and in the rest of the United States?